atharvad38/AI_Based_Research_Assistant/README.md

-# 🔍 **AI Based Research Assistant**
+# 🔍 **AI-Based Research Assistant**
-**An advanced research assistant powered by AI that automates literature reviews, summarizes papers, analyzes PDFs, and conducts web-based research efficiently.**
+**An AI-powered research assistant that automates literature reviews, summarizes papers, analyzes PDFs, and conducts web-based research efficiently.**

 ---

 ## 🚀 **Project Overview**
 This AI-powered application leverages cutting-edge technologies to assist researchers by:
-- 📚 **Searching Research Papers:** Fetches papers from Google Scholar based on a topic.
+- 📚 **Searching Research Papers:** Fetches research papers from Google Scholar based on a given topic.
 - 📝 **Generating Literature Reviews:** Summarizes key findings, methodologies, and implications from the retrieved papers.
 - 📄 **Analyzing PDF Research Papers:** Extracts text from uploaded PDFs, uses RAG (Retrieval-Augmented Generation), and answers user questions about the content.
 - 🌐 **Web-Based Research:** Conducts research on any topic using DuckDuckGo and Wikipedia APIs, providing a structured summary.